ChegeSN/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile moves betty from tmp to my_first_directory 8-firstdelete deletes bett
 9-firstdirdeletion deletes directory in tmp
-10-back change working directory to previous directory 11-lists lists all files in current, parent and boot directory
+10-back changes working directory to previous
+11-lists lists all files in current, parent and boot directories 12-file_type shows the type of file named